Ed94/SectoredLang/Docs/Overview.md

 main (args : darray(string)) -> u32 exe
 {
 	"Hello World!";

+	ret 0;
 }

 exe main( LP.CLI.Args )
 ```

+`ret` is the return keyword.
+It behaves like it ussually does in most most other imperative languages (C/C++, D, Python, Rust, JS, Zig etc)

+The `LP` is a special symbol that repressents the program model's access to the language platform's context.

 ### LP (Langauge Platform)

+The langauge platform is this language's explicit handling of the platform toolchain for the langauge model.
+Within a program's model the program may reference specific features the LP has allowed the program to have exposure to.

+In the entrypoint example within Maps, its using its CLI context to provide access to the possible arguments provided to the program on launch from command-line.